joj-macho/Pythological-Playground/unit-converter/README.md

 ## Description

-The Converter is a command-line program that allows users to convert lengths, masses, or temperatures based on their input and selected units.
+The Unit Converter program allows users to convert lengths, masses, or temperatures based on their input and selected units.
 The program supports three types of conversions: length, mass, and temperature.

 ## How it Works

-- The `main` function enters a loop to perform unit conversions based on the user's choice.
-Users are prompted to select the type of conversion (length, mass, or temperature) by entering the corresponding number.
-The menu interface allows users to select the type of conversion they want to perform.

-- The program contains three conversion functions: `convert_length`, `convert_weight`, and `convert_temperature`.
-Each of these functions accepts an input value, the unit to convert from, and the unit to convert to as arguments.
-They calculate the result using the appropriate conversion formula for the respective type and display the converted value.

-- The program provides a list of available units for each type of conversion.
-This list is obtained through the `get_unit_list` function, which returns the units for the chosen category (length, mass, or temperature).
+- Select the type of conversion (length, mass, or temperature).

-- The program interacts with the user to collect input values for conversion, including the choice of conversion type and the units involved.
-It also validates user input to ensure everything works well.
+- The input value is taken, and the program converts it to the desired unit using predefined conversion factors or formulas (for temperature).

 ## Running the Program